What is USD most known for?

 Do many students live on campus?

 Yes.
-Approximately 95% of our freshmen live in the residence halls.
-Freshmen who have family in San Diego have the option of living at home, whereas non–local students are required to live on campus for their first year.
+Approximately 95% of our first-year students live in the residence halls.
+First-year students who have family in San Diego have the option of living at home, whereas non–local students are required to live on campus for their first two years.
 About 50% of USD upperclassmen overall live in campus housing.